oniony/TMSU/README.md

 v0.0.9
 ------

-  * Fixed bug which caused process hosting the virtual file-system to crash if a non-existant tag directory is 'stat'ed.
+  * Fixed bug which caused process hosting the virtual file system to crash if a non-existant tag directory is 'stat'ed.
   * Untagged files now inherit parent directory tags.